B80FE5D9-BCD3-497B-A06C-449AEFB3E601

 1. Wood Shake Style

 Real wood shake shingles have been used on homes for a very long time and have a high-end and classic look.
 They generally last much longer than asphalt shingles.
 However, as natural wood shakes age, they will inevitably split, warp, fall off, and could eventually make a home look old and shabby.
 Wooden shingles can be destroyed by hail and pose a fire hazard.
 Many insurance companies will not insure buildings with real wood shake roofing.
 Thus, real wood shakes have declined in popularity over the past several decades.
-However, you still can obtain this same timeless look through a variety of state-of-the-art stone coated steel, stamped metal, composite, and concrete products.
+However, you still can obtain this same timeless look through a variety of state-of-the-art stone coated steel, stamped metal, composite polymer, and concrete products.

 1. Slate Style